lyzidiamond/lyzidiamond.github.com/_posts/2013-05-07-getting-a-good-job-pt-1.md

 Taking stock is hard, but it helps you figure out who you are and what you want, which in turn can help in making decisions and generating a plan for moving forward.
 Take a deep breath: you're on the right track, and you're doing just fine.
 <br>
-**Stay tuned for Part 2: The Paper Presentation, which should be up next week.
+**Stay tuned for Part 2: Grabbing Onto It, which should be up next week.
 If you have any questions/comments/concerns, feel free to contact me via the link at the left.**